 Australian real estate terminology

-How to use this guide: We’ve put together a full list of real estate terms and jargon that are commonly used in Australia.
-If you don’t understand a particlar term then please contact us and we will do our best to help you.
+We’ve put together a full list of real estate terms and jargon that are commonly used in Australia.
+If you don’t understand a particular term then please call us on 1300 889 743 or enquire online and we will answer your question.

 Abatement: An official reduction, allowance or rebate.
 An abatement pro rata is a proportionate reduction of the amount of each of a number of debts or claims as where a fund or estate is insufficient for repayment of all in full.